Robotisim/robotics_software_engineer/module_5_assignment/Readme.md

 - Learn to control robots to create smoother and more efficient motion.
 - Enhance your understanding of using controllers and path planning algorithms to optimize robot behavior.

+# Solution

+   ## Task 1
+    Step 1:-
+      Fork/Clone this repo "~/assignment_ws/src" folder

+   Compile the module_5_assignment and source it

+      cd ~/assignments_ws
+      colcon build --packages-select module_5_assignment
+      source install/setup.bash

+   Step 2:
+      ros2 launch module_5_assignment camera_line_following.launch.py

+   Objective:
+      Here we are trying to optimize the movement of robot to follow a line with the help of PID controller and CV.